canmujde/unity-photon/README.md

-# This is a Unity gitignore template
+# This is a Unity-Photon Project